PaddlePaddle/docs/docs/dev_guides/api_contributing_guides/new_cpp_op_cn.md

         offset(int, optional): Which diagonals in input tensor x will be taken.
 Default: 0 (main diagonals). axis1(int, optional): The first axis with respect to take diagonal.
 Default: 0. axis2(int, optional): The second axis with respect to take diagonal.
-Default: 1. name (str, optional): Normally there is no need for user to set this property.
-For more information, please refer to :ref:`api_guide_Name`.
+Default: 1. name (str, optional): For details, please refer to :ref:`api_guide_Name`.
+Generally, no setting is required.
 Default: None.

     Returns:
         Tensor: the output data type is the same as input data type.